 Our curriculum encourages all pupils to explore and celebrate diversity whilst becoming enthusiastic, independent and confident learners ready to take their place as positive British and global citizens.

-English and Maths are taught both as discrete subjects daily and as an integral part of our Creative Curriculum.
+English and Maths are taught both as discrete subjects daily and as an integral part of our Copthorne Curriculum.

 The teaching of writing skills is embedded across the curriculum and is supported by the formal teaching of grammar punctuation and spelling.

 The teaching of reading is supported by a number of reading schemes in school which, along with our well stocked library, provide a huge range of reading materials for our children to experience.
 Reading is taught throughout school as a discrete subject as well as being an integral part of English and Copthorne Curriculum lessons.
 Children are encouraged to read a range of challenging texts and develop a love of reading.
 These texts make links to learning in other areas of the curriculum.
 This is supported by adult led small group, differentiated guided reading sessions.
 These sessions provide the opportunity for the class teacher to further develop children’s independent reading skills.
 Children are also identified for individual support and intervention, such as daily 1 to 1 reading.

 The teaching of Maths is based on the National Curriculum and is supported by our teaching of mental maths skills and our calculation policy.
 We aim to provide children with the ability to reason in a logical way and to apply mathematics through problem solving in real life contexts.
 We want to help children to see the links between maths and other subjects and deepen their understanding through investigations and applications of maths across the curriculum.